Powerhouse Brothers stands in way of Swifts' milestone win

 Brothers coach Jason Connors said while it was a positive for the competition to see Swifts having success in their milestone year his club was thrilled to be back in the decider and determined to disrupt the Bluebirds' celebration.

-He said Brothers had made the grand final in their 100th season in 2014 and it was a massive achievement for Swifts to repeat the feat.
+He said Brothers had made the grand final in its 100th season in 2014 and it was a massive achievement for Swifts to repeat the feat.

 "We'll worry about ourselves and not about anyone else,” Connors said.